 Who We Are And How We Want to Live

-We are about 30 people with different backgrounds.
+We are 42 inhabitants with different backgrounds.
 We are workers, academics, artists, unemployed people, and students; among us are children, parents, old and young people, most of us are from the Rhein-Main-area.
 We decided a while ago to organize for better living and working conditions in the area, where the housing situation has become intolerable.
 We aim to establish permanently affordable housing for new forms of collective living.

 Collective living means more than just a mere coexisting within a large apartment building.
 The experience of solidarity already begins with planning and realizing the project.
 But collective living also means the possibility to jointly organize everyday activities such as shopping, cleaning and cooking and to attempt to satisfy our needs in a more ecologically sustainable fashion.
 Collective living also enables us to organize care work across gender and generational boundaries.

 The organization of the Syndicate of Tenements exists for more than 20 years now.
 Its main purpose is to withdraw housing space from the commercial real estate market.
 It offers advice, financial support and helps with the overall organization of the project.
 So far, it has helped create housing space for over 1,800 people in 112 houses all over Germany.
 Essential to the Syndicate’s model is that the residents decide on all matters concerning the house, but they don’t privately own any of its space.